YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Photos can also help me start a conversation about expectations.
 Some patients want a modest natural improvement.
 Some want a very low, very dense, very youthful hairline.
 Some do not realize how much donor hair would be required to reach what they are imagining.

 The first value of photos is not that they give a final answer.
 Their value is that they help the consultation ask better questions.
+The same boundary applies to AI hair transplant planning. the output is useful only when it leads to better surgeon questions, not fixed certainty.

 Photos are the beginning of an assessment.
 They can help show whether a patient may be a good candidate for a hair transplant, but they do not replace clinical judgment.
 A patient is not only a picture of hair loss.
-Age, donor area, hair caliber, family history, previous treatments, and the long-term pattern all matter.
+Age, donor area, hair caliber, family history, previous treatments, and the long term pattern all matter.

 Consultation quality visual for provisional hair transplant planning from photos